danielres/svelte-dageditor/README.md

       { name: 'tag2', id: 'tag2' },
     ],
     relations: [
-      { id: 'aaa', parentId: '<root>', childId: 'tag1' },
+      { id: 'some-id-string1', parentId: '<root>', childId: 'tag1' },
-      { id: 'aaa', parentId: '<root>', childId: 'tag2' },
+      { id: 'some-id-string2', parentId: '<root>', childId: 'tag2' },
     ],
   }

-  // Generate the editable tree stores
+  // Generate the editable tree stores.
   //   The first argument ("<root>" in this example) should be the
-  // id of the node that we wish to use as the root: const dag = makeDagStore('<root>', data.nodes, data.relations)
+  //   id of a node that we wish to use as the root (top node)
+  //   for the generated tree:
+  const dag = makeDagStore('<root>', data.nodes, data.relations)

   const { commands } = dag

   // Optional: use undo/redo features
   // Optional: get the undos/redos counts
-  // Optional: get the history store containing executed commands const { undo, redo, undos, redos, history } = commands
+  // Optional: get the history store (containing previously executed commands) const { undo, redo, undos, redos, history } = commands

   onMount(() => {